 - Study showed that 70 gm of broccoli sprouts given to volunteers didn’t have any effect on thyroid.

 So how many broccoli sprouts should we eat?
 To replicate the benefits found in many of the studies, Rhonda estimates that we need to eat anywhere from 100 – 140 gm.
 Here’s her slide showing this:

 Dense right?
 Imagine trying to retain all of this stuff while sitting in traffic.
 I’ve never been an auditory learner, in fact when we’re eating out and the waiter starts to go into their spiel on the specials of the day my brain inexplicably turns off and I have no clue what they just said.
 I need to see it on a menu.
 My brain is all visual.

 So now I know enough to tell the BJJ Cavewife that we need to start eating broccoli sprouts because they contain a potent chemical called sulforphane which can decrease inflammation, increase excretion of toxins, reduce cancer risk, potentially kill cancer cells, and possibly protect us from neurodegenerative disorders.

-And before she dismisses this as one of the weird fringe-y things I’m always experimenting with, I can also state that these claims are all backed by scientific research published in peer reviewed journals like these one pointed out by Rhonda Patrick:
+And before she dismisses this as one of the weird fringe-y things I’m always experimenting with, I can also state that these claims are all backed by scientific research published in peer reviewed journals like these ones pointed out by Rhonda Patrick:

-If you feel so inclined, you can support her with a one time contribution or regular monthly subscription HERE.
+If you feel so inclined, you too can support her with a one time contribution or regular monthly subscription HERE.